 Wilfrid Laurier University on Overleaf

-Join a community of over 636 authors at Wilfrid Laurier University
+Join a community of authors at Wilfrid Laurier University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!